christianengineer/christianengineer.github.io/_posts/2023-11-23-chainanalytics-ai-for-supply-chain-analytics.md

 ---
-title: ChainAnalytics AI for Supply Chain Analytics
 date: 2023-11-23
+description: We will be using tools such as TensorFlow for building and training neural networks, Pandas for data manipulation, and Scikit-learn for machine learning algorithms.
+layout: article
 permalink: posts/chainanalytics-ai-for-supply-chain-analytics
-layout: article
+title: Inefficient Data Handling, AI Solution for Supply Chain Optimization
 ---

 ## AI ChainAnalytics for Supply Chain Analytics